buvis/docs/src/catalogue/nullserv.md

 ## Description

-A simple null file http and https server
+A simple null file http and https server.

 ## k8 at home search